prarthananbhat/ERA/Session_8/README.md

 ### 💪 Result
 1. Parameters : 49746 (ideally parameters should have changed)
-2. Best Train Accuracy: 76.29
+2. Best Train Accuracy: 83.57
-3. Best Test Accuracy: 77.59
+3. Best Test Accuracy: 77.31

 ### 👀 Analysis
-1. The test accuracy is similar to train or slightly higher till 15th epoch
+1. The model is overfitting too, after 15th epoch the losses are increasing
-2. The parameters are now less than 50k and achieved an accuracy of 77.6%
+2. The target of 70% is acheieved within 20 epochs
 3. We reached a receptive felid of 72

 **Receptive feild calculation**